shiimaxx/glr/README.md

 ## Usage

-You can run `glr` as following after changing the current directory to GitLab project root and setting GitLab Token to environment variable named `GITLAB_TOKEN`.
+Run the `glr` after you moved to the GitLab project root directory.

 ```
 $ glr [options] TAG